 Aubrey Kenney Jr.

-To send flowers to Aretha's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Aretha Kenney, please visit our floral store.